containers/podman-desktop/tests/playwright/README.md

 ### Setting and Running the E2E tests

-Since you have your tests and testing frameworked at place, you can now run your tests from the repository.
+Since you have your tests and testing framework at place, you can now run your tests from the repository.

 You will to checkout podman-desktop repository and build it first.